|Elliott Sound Products||Beginners' Guide to Transformers - Part 2|

 Figure 13.1 - C-Core Transformer

 The main disadvantage of the single c-core arrangement shown above is that its leakage inductance is rather high.
 Although both windings could be placed onto a single bobbin with a pair of cores, it is more common to use four 'C' sections as shown below.
 This provides more iron (twice as much) and allows fewer turns for a given voltage.
-Naturally, the double c-core as shown below is not intrinsically safe, because both windings are wound together in the same way as for an equivalent E-I transformer.
+Naturally, the double c-core as shown below cannot be 100% safe, because both windings are wound together in the same way as for an equivalent E-I transformer.
+While not intrinsically safe, as with any bobbin-wound windings it's still fairly easy to build one that complies with all double insulation standards.

-C-cores are not as efficient as toroidal cores, but are easier to wind with conventional coil winding machines.
+C-cores are not quite as efficient as toroidal cores, but are easier to wind with conventional coil winding machines.
 The overall efficiency lies between the E-I core and the toroidal.
+Note that toroidal transformers are very difficult to build so they comply with double insulation standards.
+I've never seen a double insulated toroidal transformer, except for those that are used in electronic transformers intended for halogen downlights.
+These have a plastic case that fully encloses the primary.

 Figure 13.1A - Double C-Core Transformer